 - Using an old product – Over time, sunscreen becomes less effective.
 For instance, temperature fluctuations can cause a formula to change in texture and separate, making it more difficult to adequately coat your skin.
 Be sure to discard any sunscreen after its expiration date has passed (or, better yet, use it up beforehand) and promptly replace it.

-- Believing that a higher SPF provides greater protection – Some sunscreens have impressively high SPFs – 70, 85 and even 100.
-This can provide a false sense of security, leading some people to believe that they can safely stay out in the sun longer without reapplying their sunscreen.
+- Believing that a higher SPF always provides greater protection – Some sunscreens have impressively high SPFs – 70, 85 and even 100.
+This can provide a false sense of security, leading some people to believe that they can safely stay out in the sun all day without reapplying their sunscreen.
 But, as SPF numbers increase beyond 30, the difference in the protection they provide is negligible.
 It is still essential to use these products correctly.